hanumantmule/Depression_detection_app/Readme.md

 * [pyAudioAnalysis]() - Python library covering a wide range of audio analysis tasks.
 * [eyed3]() - Python tool for working with audio files.
 * [scipy]() - Scientific Library for Python

-### Installing
+## Installing
-Here we are using PIP which is a package manager for Python packages, or modules if you like.
+Here we are using ```PIP``` which is a package manager for Python packages.

 Note: If you have Python version 3.4 or later, PIP is included by default.
 To install the all the dependencies for the project.
-Type below command in shell console.
+Type below command in python console.
 ```
 pip install -r requirements.txt
 ```